uds-bootcamp/docs/FAQ.md

 # Frequently Asked Questions

+> [!NOTE]
+> If you can't find an answer to your question, [create an issue](https://github.com/uds-bootcamp/docs/issues/new) in this reposity.

 ## General Program Structure and Expectations

 **Q: What are the core principles participants are expected to uphold?**<br/>